-La Posada intends to assist unsheltered single men in San Diego County exit homelessness with the tools and resources to remain independent and self-suff cient.
-We want to provide unsheltered men with a safe place to stay while helping them address the varying issues and barriers that got them to the place they are today.
+Table to the see themselves.
+La Posada intends to assist unsheltered single men in San Diego County exit homelessness with the tools and resources to remain independent and self-sufficient.
+We want to provide unsheltered men with a safe pl stay while helping them address the varying issues and barriers that got them to the place they are today.
 In 2022, LP served 186 men and assisted 47 men in obtaining permanent housing.
-They were provided with 70,201 supportive services, including meals, assistanceobtaining an identification card and birth certificates, travel directions, and help with laundry.
+They were provided with nain independent and self-sufficient.
+We want to provide unsheltered men with a safe place to 70,201 supportive services, including meals, assistance obtaining an identification card and birth certificates, travel directions, and help with laundry.